 Warwickshire County Council as Highway Authority - No response has presently been received.
-Development Plan a) The Green Belt- Not Appropriate Development

 There have been no changes to the Development Plan since the July Board report and thus the relevant policies remain as set out in Appendix A.

 Similarly here there are no changes since the July Board.